Ahousaht First Nation: Hereditary system

-The Ahousaht have oral history, which goes back 17 or 18 generations, of all of our Haw̓iiḥ.
+The Ahousaht have oral history, which goes back 17 or 18 generations, of all of the Haw̓iiḥ.
 It tells of when one hereditary position became three.
 Each Haw̓ił heads up a "house" and each "house" has a name.
-Maquinna is the Tyee (the head-ranked Haw̓ił of Ahousaht).
+Maquinna is the tyee (the head-ranked Haw̓ił of Ahousaht).

 As a collective, the three Haw̓iiḥ comprise the principal Hereditary Chiefs of Ahousaht.
 Currently these individuals are: